Last updated on 19 July 2021

 (the number of reads that hit the disk because the desired data was not cached).

 .
-If the number is high and it decreases suddenly, it means that Aria had to flush pages to make room for new data.
-This could mean that Aria cache is not big enough.
+If, at any point in time, the number is high and it decreases suddenly, it means that Aria had to flush pages to make room for new data.
+This probably means that Aria cache is not big enough.

 - MDEV-16606 – Make aria_pagecache_buffer_size dynamic